-This is purely Oracle taking advantage of organisations that can't or don't leave their ULA, and how Oracle ends up making up to 92% profit on its support fees.
+Oracle stacking up its support costs doesn't unlock some higher tier of support.
+It's purely Oracle taking advantage of organisations that can't or don't leave their ULA.
+This is how Oracle ends up making up to 92% profit on its support fees.